spatialnous/salatest/docs/commandline.md

 parallelised into multiple processes or on multiple machines.

-The general idea is that each call to the command line interface reads in a depthmapX graph file, then applies some transformation/analysis to it and saves the result into a different file.
+The general idea is that each call to the command line interface reads in a depthmap graph file, then applies some transformation/analysis to it and saves the result into a different file.
 Thus, a pipeline of operations can be created where each step reads in the input of the previous step, and in the end we have the end result and all intermediate steps.
 This is particularly helpful